StanfordVLSI/FP-Gen/README.txt

     % command -v vcs
       /cad/synopsys/vcs/Q-2020.03-SP2/bin/vcs

+(Without vcs you can still generate Verilog, but you'll be on your own for running the simulation test afterwards.)

-Also: you'll need to locate the libraries that vcs uses for testing.
+Also (for vcs): you'll need to locate the libraries that vcs uses for testing.
 The default locations are

   $SYNOPSYS/dw/sim_ver